Special Materials Recycling

 Personal shredders should be emptied into a paper bag, stapled securely closed, with ‘shredded paper’ written on the bag.
 This paper bag can then be placed in any mixed recycling bin or dumpster.

-Alternatively, shredded paper can also go into a compost collection bin on campus.
+Shredded paper can also go into a campus compost bin.

 For bulk shredding, departments can coordinate directly with local shredding companies.
 Listed alphabetically are companies that have previously serviced campus: